lauracrews/meltwater-advection-ice-freezeup/README.md

 Switches determining if figures should be saved are provided within each plotting script (`plot_*.m`).
 If you do not want to save the figures, edit the plotting scripts directly and set `saveFigs = false`

 Descriptions of each of the subroutines called by `run_meltwaterAdvection.m` are in the [code documentation](https://github.com/lauracrews/meltwaterAdvection/blob/main/docs/codeDocumentation.md)

-# Citation
-This paper is published as

-Crews, L., Lee, C. M., Rainville, L., & Thomson, J. (2022).
-Direct observations of the role of lateral advection of sea ice meltwater in the onset of autumn freeze up.
-Journal of Geophysical Research: Oceans, 127, e2021JC017775. https://doi.org/10.1029/2021JC017775